Github

 Release Update a Release Updates an existing release in a GitHub repository.

-Repository Get Repositories for a User Retrieves the list of repositories for a specified GitHub user.
+Repository Get Repositories for a User Gets the list of repositories for a specified GitHub user.

-Repository Get Repositories for an Organization Retrieves the list of repositories for a specified GitHub organization.
+Repository Get Repositories for an Organization Gets the list of repositories for a specified GitHub organization.

-Repository Get the License of a Repository Retrieves the license information for a specified GitHub repository.
+Repository Get the License of a Repository Gets the license information of a GitHub repository specified by owner and repository name.

-Repository Get the Profile of a Repository Gets the community health profile for a specified GitHub repository.
+Repository Get the Profile of a Repository Gets the profile of a GitHub repository specified by the owner and repository name.

-Repository List Popular Paths of a Repository Retrieves the top ten most popular content paths in a GitHub repository based on traffic data.
+Repository List Popular Paths of a Repository Gets the top ten most popular content paths of a GitHub repository based on traffic data.

-Repository List the Top Referrers of a Repository Retrieves the top traffic referrers for a GitHub repository.
+Repository List the Top Referrers of a Repository Gets the top referrers for a specified GitHub repository.

 Review Create a Review Creates a review for a pull request in a GitHub repository.

-Review Get Many Reviews Retrieves all reviews for a specific pull request in a GitHub repository.
+Review Get Many Reviews Gets all reviews for a specific pull request in a GitHub repository.

-Review Update a Review Updates an existing pull request review on GitHub.
+Review Update a Review Update an existing pull request review on GitHub by modifying its comment body and/or review event.

-User Invite a User Invites a user to become a collaborator in a GitHub repository.
+User Invite a User Invites a user to collaborate on a GitHub repository.

-Workflow Disable a Workflow Disables a specified GitHub Actions workflow.
+Workflow Disable a Workflow Disables a GitHub Actions workflow specified by the repository owner, repository name, and workflow ID or file name.

-Workflow Dispatch a Workflow Event Dispatches a GitHub Actions event for a specified workflow to trigger its run.
+Workflow Dispatch a Workflow Event Dispatches a GitHub Actions workflow event for a specified workflow, triggering a workflow run on a given git reference.

-Workflow Dispatch a Workflow Event Wait Dispatches a GitHub Actions workflow event and waits for its execution to complete.
+Workflow Dispatch a Workflow Event Wait Dispatches a GitHub Actions workflow event and waits for its completion.

-Workflow Enable a Workflow Enables a specified GitHub Actions workflow.
+Workflow Enable a Workflow Enables a specified workflow in a GitHub repository.

-Workflow Get a Workflow Retrieves a specific GitHub Actions workflow from a repository.
+Workflow Get a Workflow Retrieves a specific GitHub Actions workflow by its workflow ID from a repository.

-Workflow Get the Usage of a Workflow Gets the usage of a specified GitHub Actions workflow.
+Workflow Get the Usage of a Workflow Gets the usage of a GitHub Actions workflow for a specified repository and workflow ID.

 Workflow List Workflows Lists all GitHub Actions workflows for a specified repository.